mistajblain-cloud/BLAIN-FINAL-RTS26Summer/README.md

 Four periodic tasks perform tamper detection, vibration analysis, integrity verification, and event prioritization.
 An interrupt-driven button ISR signals a high-priority bottom-half task through a direct task notification.
-THe shared security state is protected by a mutex.
+The shared security state is protected by a mutex.
 Fixed priority schedulability was verified using Rate-Monotonic scheduling with measured WCETs and utilization analysis.

 ```mermaid